nicojanssens/qbus-eqoweb-api/README.md

 ## Summary

 Small library to interact with the EQOweb API of the QBus CTD 01E, CTD 02E or CTD 03E controller.
-More information about this home automation system is available on the (QBus home page)[http://www.qbus.be/en/home].
+More information about this home automation system is available on the [QBus home page](http://www.qbus.be/en/home).

 ## Features
 Supports basic interactions with EQOweb API,